FlaxEngine/FlaxDocs/manual/graphics/textures/generate-texture.md

     MaterialInstance* _tempMaterialInstance = nullptr;

 public:
-    // The custom material to set it's texture.
+    // The custom material to set its texture.
     API_FIELD() AssetReference<Material> Material;
     // The custom model to set its material.
     API_FIELD() AssetReference<Model> Model;